silent-destroyer/tunic-randomizer-archipelago/README.md

-# Tunic Randomizer
+# Tunic Randomizer Archipelago Client

+# PLEASE READ!
-PLEASE READ!
-The Tunic Archipelago mod has been combined with the single-player randomizer into a single mod, and has moved to the original Tunic Randomizer repository which can be found [here](https://github.com/silent-destroyer/tunic-randomizer).
+The Tunic Archipelago mod has been combined with the single-player randomizer into a single mod, and has moved to the [original Tunic Randomizer repository](https://github.com/silent-destroyer/tunic-randomizer).
 As a result, this repository will no longer be updated, and all future updates for the Tunic Archipelago integration will be released there.

 This randomizer features item, entrance, and enemy randomization, as well as a variety of additional settings and features to help customize the experience, such as hints, custom items, and custom fox colors!